projectara/greybus-spec/source/glossary.rst

     the Switch in order to manage its internal state, as well as to establish :ref:`Greybus Connections <glossary-connection>` between
     :ref:`Interfaces <glossary-interface>`.

+.. _glossary-timesync-pulse:

+TimeSync Pulse
+    An assertion and deassertion of the WAKE pin associated with an Interface Block for the purposes of communicating the FrameTime to an Interface Block.
+The duration of the assertion is implementation-defined but must be shorter than both the :ref:`WAKE Pulse <glossary-wake-pulse>` and the :ref:`WAKE Pulse Cold Boot Threshold <glossary-wake-pulse-cold-boot>` respectively.

 .. _glossary-wake-pulse: